The Void and I: A Story About Everything

 II.
 Personality and Self

-In the second part of the Genesis creation narrative, God supposedly created Adam, the first man, out of dust and then Eve, the first woman, as his companion, both to live in the mythical Garden of Eden.
+In the second part of the Genesis creation narrative, God supposedly created Adam, the first man, from the dust of the Earth and then subsequently Eve, as his companion, both to live in the mythical Garden of Eden.
 After their original sin, however, they were banished from this Garden, which catalyzed the creation of human civilization on Earth as we know it today.

 I’m sympathetic to the literary and moral value of this story, but I personally trust that evolution has greater explanatory power.
 Just as the Second Law of Thermodynamics (stating that the total entropy, or disorder, in the Universe will increase over time) is inherent to reality, so is evolution, which has been in motion since the Big Bang.